Mission

 Marta Alarcón-Riquelme

-Head of Medical Genomics at the GENYO centre at the Fundación Pública Andaluza Progreso y Salud and Scientific Coordinator of 3TR
+Scientific Director of the GENYO centre at the Fundación Pública Andaluza Progreso y Salud and Scientific Coordinator of 3TR

 Approach